jmorales113/Notes-App/README.md

 ## Features

 Add, remove and save your notes!
-You can also filter your notes to find them faster and sort your notes by last edited, recently created and alphabetically.
+You can add a body to your note title and also filter your notes to find them faster and sort your notes by last edited, recently created and alphabetically.

 ## Installation